rust-lang/book/nostarch/chapter12.md

 This pattern is about separating concerns: *main.rs* handles running the program and *lib.rs* handles all the logic of the task at hand.
-Because you can’t test the `main` function directly, this structure lets you test all of your program’s logic by moving it into functions in *lib.rs*.
-The code that remains in *main.rs* will be small enough to verify its correctness by reading it.
+Because you can’t test the `main` function directly, this structure lets you test all of your program’s logic by moving it out of the `main` function.
+The code that remains in the `main` function will be small enough to verify its correctness by reading it.
 Let’s rework our program by following this process.

 #### Extracting the Argument Parser

-We’ll extract the functionality for parsing arguments into a function that `main` will call to prepare for moving the command line parsing logic to *src/lib.rs*.
-Listing 12-5 shows the new start of `main` that calls a new function `parse_config`, which we’ll define in *src/main.rs* for the moment.
+We’ll extract the functionality for parsing arguments into a function that `main` will call.
+Listing 12-5 shows the new start of the `main` function that calls a new function `parse_config`, which we’ll define in *src/main.rs*.

 src/main.rs